 In other cases, you might pinpoint what it is that makes your product stand out from the rest.
 In this situation, the goal will be to clearly outline what those differentiators are.

-3. Determine your pricing
+3. Determine your pricing strategy

 - Check out your competition to gauge what prices customers are currently paying for similar products.